pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fixes Completed

+* Added additional tooltips to the edit screen.

 ### Fix

+* edit undo and redo aren't working
+* bsteeleMusicAppPi.tgz is missing it's sha256sum
 * clearing song requests requires a browser cache clear
 * drum edit interaction should be improved
-* lib/assets/release_notes_head and tail should not be in .war
+* lib/assets/release_notes_head and tail should not be in a .war file
 * edit: chords on lyrics not up to date until after validate?
 * move follower key offset to options page
 * make the user edit field a "regular" field, so any change can be undone or saved.
 Update the field only if unknown.